malcolmlett/malcolmlett.github.io/A-Coherent-Materialistic-Theory-of-Consciousness.md

 ..todo.. still feels like it's got a bit of course.
 Need to get back to ultimate purpose of this section...why am I yakking about this?
+* Regarding object: in the sample case the object is the external world.
+But more realistic understanding is that the object is "what could and should be done to afford best results for the individual" (ie: the ground truth).
+And the representation & interpretation are all about drawing a best guess about that object.
+(This description is more inline with the Interface Theory of the human brain)

 - Takeaways
 	- Objects of focus differ